Skip to content

 Methods to remove limescale

-There a a few methods to remove limescale and some things you can do to stop it formulating in the first place.
+There are a few methods to remove limescale and some things you can do to stop it formulating in the first place.

 Vinegar and water